lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

 * *Not applicable* - The particular check is not applicable to this case
 * *Skipped* - Skipped by the reviewer as it seemed not mandatory or commensurate for this case.

+## How to provide feedback details

 On any of these states further context might be given in the line below.
-That is entirely optional on "OK" or "Not applicable" and to some extent also for "Skipped".
+That is entirely optional on "OK" or "Not applicable" and to some extent also for "Skipped" states.
-But any "Not OK" and "Question" needs to get some details added so the requester can understand and act on it.
+But any "Not OK" and "Question" state the reviewer shall provide some details to allow the requester to understand and act on it.

+Furthermore when providing feedback we strive to follow the style of [conventional comments](https://conventionalcomments.org/) which allow us to bring up a lot - thereby helping each other - without locking us too much in review iterations.
+Such a simple prefix helps in many common cases, making it clear if things are blocking or optional.
+Reviews do not even need to be only critique, if you see something nice remember the `praise:` label exists.

 ## Check the new changelog stanza